 Use the Button Above or Click here for a Special Offer on these Oregon Eviction Notice Forms

-Self-Eviction is Unlawful
+Self-Eviction is Unlawful in Oregon

 Under no circumstances may a landlord evict a tenant in a manner that is not mandated in the Oregon eviction process and which does not involve court action.
 A landlord who changes the locks, padlocks the door and windows, shuts off heat and electricity, threatens the tenant, removes the tenant’s personal property or takes any other action to expel the tenant may be liable in a civil action to the tenant.